 Bar Exam Tests Fundamental Lawyering Skills

-Based on the recent February 2019 bar exam results that are currently being released across the nation, bar passage rates improved by 4.1 percent.
-Despite this modest increase, the CA Bar Exam remains one of the most difficult bar exams in the nation, and generates a low overall passage rate as compared to the rest of the states in the nation.
-It does not appear the results are a reflection of the bar examinees' lack of legal knowledge.
+The recent CA July/October 2020 bar exam results released on January 8, 2021, show the bar passage rates doubled after the Bar Examiners lowered the passing score from 1440 to 1390 and administered the exam online.
+The largest number of applicants in 12 years passed this first online CA bar exam.
+The published results show 60.7% of test-takers passed, which has been the highest passing rate since July 2008.
+Despite this impressive increase, the CA Bar Exam remains one of the most difficult bar exams in the nation.
+For those who did not pass, it does not appear their results reflect a lack of legal knowledge.
 The vast majority of bar candidates who sit for the exam have an adequate command of the law.
-Rather, the test results reflect the bar examinees' general lack of test taking skills on the MBE and written portions of the exam.
+Rather, the test results for those who did not pass reflect a general lack of test-taking skills on the MBE and written portions of the exam.

 Since the emphasis of the Bar Exam is the ability to apply the pertinent legal rules to the issues raised by the facts in various bar exam testing formats, effective bar preparation demands a two-step process to develop proficiency with legal analysis and reasoning, fact analysis, strategy and problem solving, organization, time management, communication, and a capacity to recognize and resolve ethical dilemmas.